 Because our school is a college, and all the higher courses are given, it must not be thought that we give no elementary instruction.
 In this course the student will complete Arithmetic, Grammar, Geography, History and Physiology.
 From three to eight months will be spent on each of these branches.
 We can give the student more in six months on these studies than he can gain in two years in the common schools.
 Instead of staying in the country school, where the student is all alone in his classes, or but few with him, let him attend a school where he will be stimulated by classmates.
-If one has never studied Grammar, History, Geography, etc., he may enter here and receive just the instruction he needs from a teacher especially prepared to do such work.
+If one has never studied Grammar, History, Geography, etc., he may enter here and receive just the instruction he needs from a class of the structure of the structur